 The Bridal Suite boasts large window seats overlooking the walled garden below while a rustic church door leads from the kitchen into the larder.
 Look closely and you’ll even find a priest hole that dates back to the dissolution of the monasteries during the reign of King Henry VIII!

 With its distinctive, regal facade, large, light rooms and high ceilings, the newer half of the property is very obviously Georgian.
 This part of the house was designed by Sir John Call.
 Once High Sheriff of Cornwall, his work can also be seen at Bodmin Jail, giving your best man plenty of scope for jokes about ‘the old ball and chain’!

-In its entirety, the house has been lovingly restored and brought back to life by current owners, Matthew and Lara, to provide luxury accommodation for you and your wedding party, as well as an ideal setting for your ceremony or reception.
+In its entirety, the house has been lovingly restored and brought back to life by current owners, Matthew and Lara, to provide luxury accommodation for you and your wedding party.

 Nestled on the far side of the house at the top of its own private staircase, the beautifully appointed Bridal Suite provides an elegant space in which to prepare for your wedding day and spend your first night together as a married couple.